 - Technology Strategy

 Mona Anita K. Olsen is an assistant professor at the School of Hotel Administration in the Cornell SC Johnson College of Business and the Academic Program Advisor for General Education of the VinUniversity Project.
-Olsen is a Faculty Fellow for Risley Residential College for the Creative and Performing Arts for Yogibana (weaving Yoga + Ikebana in 12 steps) and a Knowledge Matters Fellow.
+Olsen is a Faculty Fellow for Risley Residential College for the Creative and Performing Arts for Yogibana (weaving Yoga + Ikebana in 12 steps).
 Olsen is the founder of Innovation Barn AS in Borhaug, Norway.